 SEO and SEM: Which is Better for Your Business?

 Choosing the right option for your business will depend on your needs.
 Using SEO alone can take some time to yield results, but it costs less and builds search credibility that you can’t achieve through SEM.
 Meanwhile, using SEM alone is ideal if you already have good conversion rates but want to get more leads immediately and maximise your profit.
-SEO, SEM and PPC have their own set of practices and benefits, but when combined, they can boost your business growth in the short term.
+SEO and SEM have their own set of practices and benefits, but when combined, they can boost your business growth in the short term.